fencepost-error/Templates-for-MQMGateway/README.md

 are two commands in there, `compile_header` and `compile_template`.

 `compile_header` takes `config_header_XXX.yaml` and generates the start of the YAML config file.
-Specifically, it takes a list of DNS names and inserts the corresponding IP addresses into the config file.
-A typical `compile_header` command would be:
+Specifically, it takes a list of DNS names in `config_header_mqtt.yaml` inserts the corresponding IP addresses into the config file.
+The `compile_header` directive takes no arguments and just tells the script compiler to generate the required headers that begin each YAML config file:

 ```
-compile_header outdoors.modbus.lan indoors.modbus.lan basement.modbus.lan
+compile_header
 ```

-This inserts the IP addresses for `outdoors.modbus.lan` and the other two DNS names into the config file.

 `compile_template` takes the given template file, inserts the given MQTT topic, network, and Modbus address (for MQMGatway) or MQTT topic and sensor